Rexios80/hds_overlay/README.md

 7. To edit the overlay configuration right click on the browser source in the sources list and click `Interact`

 ### Set up the old fashioned way
+**Heart rate is free forever with HDS Cloud.
+Unless you need more data than just heart rate and don't want to pay the subscription or do not have internet access this section is not for you.**
 1. Download the watch app and the desktop app for your platform
 2. For the Windows Firewall prompt, make sure to check both the boxes and then click "Allow access"
     - ![Firewall Dialog](https://github.com/Rexios80/Health-Data-Server-Overlay/raw/master/readme_assets/firewall-dialog.png)